abigailojeda/femHack23/README.md

 ```

 ![](screenshots/mapTask.png)
-In the object of countries with coordinates I access the number of users corresponding to each country in the object that I have previously saved from the request to the back, and with that data I create a marker on the map for each country.

 🐛 A small bug: when selecting country or year the data is updated.
 However when selecting the year I wanted to make an animation to show that there has been a change in the data but I didn't have time to do it.
 It may look like a bug but actually what happens is that the transition is not noticeable
 ```javascript
   public setUsers() {